OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/US Businesses Have Given Workers Good Reasons to Mistrust Them.md

-# US Managers Have Given Workers Good Reasons to Mistrust Them
+# US Businesses Have Given Workers Good Reasons to Mistrust Them

 It's not easy to be calm in today's US workforce.